mesosphere/dcos-docs-site/pages/services/nifi/0.5.0-1.9.2/troubleshooting/debugging/index.md

 Logs for the Scheduler and all service nodes can be viewed from the DC/OS UI.

-- Scheduler logs are useful for determining why a node isn’t being launched (this is under the purview of the Scheduler).
+- Scheduler logs are useful for determining why a node is not being launched (this is under the purview of the Scheduler).
 - Node logs are useful for examining problems in the service itself.

 In all cases, logs are generally piped to files named `stdout` and/or `stderr`.